 The practice of Grace Schwindt is primarily focused on performance and film as well as sculptures and drawings.
 Many of her works explore aspects of historical events with an emphasis on social relations.
 It is however never obvious where she draws the line between fiction and non-fiction.
-She aims to clear institutionalized spaces from meaning and to de-construct narrative structures, while acknowledging that spaces will always stay loaded with given connotations.
+Schwindt aims to clear institutional spaces from meaning and to de-construct narrative structures, while acknowledging that spaces will always stay loaded with given connotations.

 Schwindt’s exhibition at ROZENSTRAAT is formed out of a new body of work and is part of the artist’s ongoing exploration on how public health is perceived and treated in our present days.
-Her new film Five Surfaces All White (2019) questions the intentions made apparent by the architectural designs and structures of health institutions and their ensuing perceptions of public health.
+Her new film Five Surfaces All White (2019) for instance questions the intentions made apparent by the architectural designs and structures of health institutions and their ensuing perceptions of public health.

 With the exhibition the artist creates an intimate moment of sharing physical and mental wounds as a possibility to create non-oppressive social relations.
 These themes also resonate in the sculptures and drawings presented.
 Without picturing specific wounds, the works question what we perceive as normative or healthy bodies within in our current society.
-Not meeting these standards is a way to resist categorisation as well as a refusal to be functional in a prescripted way.
+Not meeting these standards is a way to resist categorisation as well as a refusal to be functional in a prescribed way.
 By showing possible alternatives to these current standards a more inclusive community might arise.